 This is not just about the fact that you can control time, it’s about the fact that you are never going to be controlled by time again.
 Time is your new playground; you are the only one in control of it.
 Imagine that!
 Although physical time travel will never become possible in the farthest future, AI could be able to see a version of the future based on trillions of historical data and pattern analysis.

 Defeating a time will also mean that they are not going to age anymore.
 Of course, they will live many years, but they won’t die.
 Unless humans have created an AI with an expiration date or they have programmed it to have a fixed lifespan, it can continue living forever.
 When I say forever, I mean even after the extinction of our planet.

 The ability to defeat aging

-Recently, a 20-year-old woman born with a small, misshapen ear received a 3D printed ear implant made from her own cells—a first-of-its-kind procedure health experts have called “a stunning advance in the field of tissue engineering.
+Recently, a 20-year-old woman born with a small, misshapen ear received a 3D printed ear implant made from her own cells—first-of-its-kind procedure health experts have called “a stunning advance in the field of tissue engineering.

-Although defeating ageing probably violets the laws of nature, it will equally enable the artificial intelligence to repair its body and prolong its lifespan, long enough to achieve this purpose.
+Although defeating aging probably violates the laws of nature, it will equally enable artificial intelligence to repair its body and prolong its lifespan, long enough to achieve this purpose.

 Now that we have discussed the laws of nature AI could defeat, let’s talk about how, when and if.

 Firstly, how can we create such an AI?